eliquious/dproc/site/articles/content/docs/handlers.md

 ### **Implementing Handlers**

 Implementing handlers is a relatively straightforward task.
-Afterall, only one method needs to be implemented.
+After all, only one method needs to be implemented.
 However, in reality, a `Message` and a `MessageType` are needed as well for it to be useful.

 ```go
 // TypeFloat64